-To bring the tissue engineering project to the next level and improve the quality of print outs from biotechnology 3D printers, regenHU had to extend the software development team.
-The local Swiss labor market suffers from a lack of C# and .NET specialists, so regenHU decided on a cooperation with a nearshore company.
+To bring the tissue engineering project to the next level and improve the quality of printouts from biotechnology 3D printers, regenHU had to extend the software development team.
+The local Swiss labor market suffers from a lack of C# and .NET specialists, so regenHU decided to cooperate with a nearshore company.
 They chose CSHARK because of the needed know-how, development experience, and ability to work remotely.

-For CSHARK developers, the project has been demanding, it requires out of the box thinking, and the ability to react quickly for changes.
+For CSHARK developers, the software for the bio 3D printers project has been demanding, it requires out-of-the-box thinking, and the ability to react quickly to changes.
 Our engineers like this kind of project the most.
 In the scope of the project CSHARK’s software developers, together with regenHU experts, have built the front-end and the back-end of the custom software system for Tissue Engineering.
 We are delighted that we have an opportunity to take part in such an innovative and revolutionary project.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.